 The academic programmes of VFSTR are governed by the rules and regulations approved by the Academic Council from time to time.
 The various academic activities are conducted following a fixed time schedule duly approved by the Academic Council in line with the UGC regulations.
 The academic activities of VFSTR are followed meticulously as specified in the academic calendar as approved by the Academic Council.
 This academic calendar is shared with all the stake holders well before the beginning of the respective academic year.
 The curriculum and the course contents of all the programmes are discussed by the respective Board of Studies (BoS), analyzed and recommended for implementation.
 The Academic Council, being the highest statutory body, chaired by the Vice-Chancellor, meets at least twice or thrice a year and discusses, suggests and approves all the important academic matters related to curriculum and course contents in particular including the recommendations of BoS.
-The revised regulations (R22) was approved in its 31st Academic Council meeting on 30-07-2022.
+These regulations are approved by 32nd Academic council meeting held on 10-12-2022.